 For more information contact us at 845.563.0537 or Contact@CompassAMG.com

 Steven M DiGregorio is President of Compass Asset Management Group, LLC and an Investment Advisor Representative with Spire Wealth Management, LLC a Federally Registered Investment Advisory Firm.
 Securities offered through an affiliated company Spire Securities, LLC a Registered Broker/Dealer and member FINRA/SIPC.

 NEWBURGH, NY.
 12550

-Tags: beneficiaries, beneficiary, benefits, budget, cash flow, credit, credit cards, death, debt, disability insurance, Divorce, finances, health insurance, IRA, life insurance, long term care, money, QDRO, retirement, retirement income, retirement plan, Retirement Planning, Rollover, rollover IRA, ROTH, separation, social security, Trust, will, women
+Tags: beneficiaries, benefits, budget, cash flow, credit, death, debt, health insurance, income, IRA, life insurance, long term care, QDRO, retirement, retirement plan, Retirement Planning, Rollover, ROTH, separation, social security, will